This post may contain affiliate links. See our affiliate disclaimer here.

 West Virginia is another underrated summer RV destination.
 The town of Fayetteville, in particular, is a great place for RVers looking for outdoor adventures.
 One of the biggest attractions in the area is America’s newest national park, New River Gorge.
 The national park offers guided whitewater rafting trips, hiking and scenic drives.
 Whitewater rafting trips run on both the New and Gauley rivers during the summer season, and Adventures on the Gorge offers rafting trips ranging from calm floats to wild rides.
 Stay at Riftrafters Campground, which may sound rustic, but is actually a beautiful campground with basic amenities.

 No matter where you choose to travel, an RV road trip is the summer vacation of a lifetime.
 Just, make sure to stock up on important RV supplies before hitting the road!
+If you are headed to a hot-weather destination this summer, read our guide to keeping your RV cool inside.

 Where is your family headed this summer?
 Share your planned summer RV destination in the comments below.